isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Chives.md

 <section>
 	<h4>Sun and soil needs:</h4>
 	<img title="Chive plants growing in pots.Photo by Jacqueline Chua." src="/images/Plants/chives_jacquelinechua.jpg">
 	<p>As with most herbs, Chives need about <a href="/page-index/horticulture-techniques/gauging-light">4-6 hours of direct sunlight or 6-8 hours of indirect sunlight</a>.
 This plant will grow faster in direct sunlight but will tolerate shadier conditions.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy or sandy soil</a> at least 5cm deep, making them suitable for container gardening.
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe. </p>
 	<br>
 </section>

 <section>
   <h4>Sowing seeds:</h4>
 		<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>
-	<p>Sow seeds individually in a seedling tray filled with potting mix or seedling mix.
+	<p><a href="/page-index/horticulture-techniques/propagating-by-seed">Sow seeds</a> individually in a seedling tray filled with potting mix or seedling mix.
 Lightly mist the soil until damp, once a day.
 Seeds should sprout within two weeks.</p>
 	<p>The seedlings will be vulnerable to high heat and heavy rain and are best kept in a sheltered propagation area or a shaded space with around 4 hours of partial or direct sunlight.</p>
 	<br>
 </section>

 <section>
 	<h4>Transplanting:</h4>
-	<p>Seedlings will be ready for transplanting into pots or true ground when they are roughly 10cm tall.
+	<p>Seedlings will be ready for <a href="/page-index/horticulture-techniques/transplanting/">transplanting</a> into pots or true ground when they are roughly 10cm tall.
 Leave 5-10cm between each plant to encourage more growth and better ventilation.</p>
 	<br>
 </section>